 And your body needs it fundamentally to maintain your teeth and bones, keep your immune system up and running and regulate your insulin levels — among other things.

-Vitamin D also prevents some of the most devastating diseases like cancer, Parkinson’s disease, multiple sclerosis, heart disease, diabetes, and stroke.
+Vitamin D also prevents some of the most devastating diseases like Parkinson’s disease, multiple sclerosis, heart disease, diabetes, and stroke.

 Now, you’d assume if you eat vitamin D-rich foods, spend enough time in the sun and take a vitamin D supplement, your vitamin D levels would be pretty solid.
 But unfortunately, that’s not necessarily true.